plandex-ai/plandex/README.md

 <br/>
 <br/>

-## 🌟  Build complex software with LLMs.
+## 🌟  Build complex software with LLMs

 ⚡️  Changes are accumulated in a protected sandbox so that you can review them before automatically applying them to your project files.
 Built-in version control allows you to easily go backwards and try a different approach.
 Branches allow you to try multiple approaches and compare the results.